 4.5.
-Summary of the sending and receiving functions
+Summary of the Sending and Receiving Functions

-Now we summarize, what was changed and what was kept from the sending and receiving functions of the original siltperf, as well as when they operate during a complete throughput test.
+Now we summarize, what was changed and what was kept from the sending and receiving functions of the original siitperf, as well as when they operate during a complete throughput test.